 5.1.5 Waste Disposal: It is common practice in South Sudan to burn collected waste materials.
-This practice increases carbon dioxide in the atmosphere, which negatively affects the climate.
+This practice increases carbon dioxide, sulfadioxide and other gases in the atmosphere, which negatively affects the climate.
 In particular, large quantities of solid material waste such as plastics, which may accumulate as by-products of public works activities, should not be dumped in the open pit for burning.
-Sorting of wastes shall be encouraged as this enables the recyclable wastes to be identified and re-used and the non-recyclable wastes be disposed of safely.
+Sorting of wastes and transportation to landfills shall be encouraged as this enables the recyclable wastes to be identified and re-used and the non-recyclable wastes be disposed of safely.
 Following in line with the World Bank safeguards standards requirements, it will be ensured that residual non-hazardous waste is not dispersed in unauthorised sites or openly in the environment.
-The incinerator, provided by the Implementing Partner (IP) as per the input requirements when needed, should be used to burn any substance with hazardous chemicals.

 Should there be liquid waste, such as unusable oil, it cannot be dispersed to the environment.
-There shall be a need to liaise with the Ministry of Environment to dispose of all hazardous chemical wastes in accordance with this.
-Prior to collection and disposal by licensed waste handling contractor; waste oil shall be stored within a restricted bounded area or in a sealed / labelled container away from wind, sunlight and rain.
-Soil and other oil contaminated material shall be classified as hazardous waste and will be placed in the bounded area in clearly labelled containers.
+There shall be a need to liaise with the Ministry of Environment, county and city council's authorities to dispose of all hazardous chemical wastes in accordance with this.